 Entry information: 14 Level 2 DVC credits achieved from both Internal and External achievement standards.
-Any other student with a desire to attempt DVC needs to negotiate with Mr Dougherty.
+Any other student with a desire to attempt DVC needs to negotiate with Mr Guest.
 There is an expectation of extra efforts to upskill in techniques/systems already covered in Levels 1 and 2.
+Students must have a laptop which is capable of running AutoCad software.